vCard QR code generator: free, private, in your browser

 About vCard QR codes

-A vCard QR code encodes a contact card in the vCard 3.0 format.
-When scanned, the phone prompts the user to add the contact to their address book with name, phone, email, organization, and website all included.
+A vCard QR code encodes contact details in the vCard 3.0 format.
+When scanned, the phone prompts the user to add the contact to their address book with name, title, company, phone, email, website, address, and profile link included if you entered them.

-vCard 3.0 is the safest choice for broad compatibility. iOS and Android both handle it natively. vCard 4.0 adds support for photos and social profiles but is not universally supported, so this tool uses 3.0 for maximum reach.
+vCard 3.0 is the safest choice for broad compatibility. iOS and Android both handle it natively. vCard 4.0 exists, but older phones and camera apps are less consistent, so this tool keeps the payload conservative.

 How it works